JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_Hyms_4.md

 Very good are _the acts_ of the man who knoweth God ;
 Everything prospereth with him who knoweth God ;
-In the company of the man who knoweth God all shall be saved— Nanak, the whole world praiseth the man who knoweth God.
+In the company of the man who knoweth God all shall be saved— Nanak, the whole world praiseth the man who knoweth God.[^36]
-1

 <span id="p223"><sup><small>[ p.
 223 ]</small></sup></span>

 <p style="text-align:center;">5</p>